-You are considered a recreational user if you fly your drone for fun, as a hobby.
+You are considered a recreational user if you fly your drone for fun.
 It is important to know when and where you can fly and how to register your drone.

-- Follow the safety guidelines of a model aircraft community-based organization
+- Follow the safety guidelines of a community based organization.

 - Never fly over groups of people, public events, or stadiums full of people.

 - Never fly near emergencies such as any type of accident response, law enforcement activities, firefighting, or hurricane recovery efforts.

 - Never fly under the influence of drugs or alcohol.

 Recreational flyers should know that if they intentionally violate any of these safety requirements, and/or operate in a careless and reckless manner, they could be liable for criminal and/or civil penalties.

 Read the Authorization for limited recreational operations as described in section 44809 (PDF).
 All limited recreational operations should be conducted in accordance with this authorization.

 For more information, read Advisory Circular 91-57B.

 The new law also requires: